sssilvar/meta-imagen/docs/imaging/getting-started.md

 ![alt text](img/recon-all-subject.png "Inside a subject's folder after recon-all")

+If your processed data does not follow this structure, the pipeline could not work.

 ## 2. Execute the ENIGMA Shape pipeline
 _Before doing so, it is necessary to have Docker installed.
 See [Docker's documentation](https://docs.docker.com/install/) to get more information.
 You also will need to fill the CSV file called **groupfile.csv** which contains the subject's IDs (*subj* column) and the diagnosis (*dx* column)._